karepker/karepker.github.io/_posts/2015-10-30-pentatonix.md

 Beyond the vocal manipulation of Kirstie's voice in "Water", I hear a lower, doubled octave when she sings ["Timid heart/Hide my scars"][ptx_water_timid_heart].
-The same effect is applied on Scott's [first verse][ptx_ref_first_verse] in "Ref".
+The same effect is applied on Scott's [first verse in "Ref"][ptx_ref_first_verse].
 While an argument could be made that this counts as multitracking, I consider this an effect because the intent is different.
 Whereas multitracking is a production technique to fill in additional parts, adding a lower doubled octave is a mixing technique [to make vocal tracks sound fuller][octave_doubling_example].
 Also, in Kirstie's case, it seems likely